Sage-Bionetworks-Challenges/Anti-PD1-DREAM-Examples/README.md

 ## Run the model locally on synthetic data

-1. Go to the page of the [synthetic dataset](https://www.synapse.org/#!Synapse:syn21978034) provided by the Anti-PD1 DREAM challenge.
+1. Go to the page of the [synthetic dataset](https://www.synapse.org/#!Synapse:syn22360502) provided by the Anti-PD1 DREAM challenge.
 This page provides useful information about the format and content of the synthetic data.

-2. Download the file [synthetic_data.tar.gz]() to the location of this example folder (only available to registered participants).
+2. Download the file [CM_026_formatted_synthetic_data_subset.tar
+](https://www.synapse.org/#!Synapse:syn22360555) to the location of this example folder (only available to registered participants).

 3. Extract the content of the archive

     ```bash
-    $ tar xvf synthetic_data.tar.gz
+    $ tar xvf CM_026_formatted_synthetic_data_subset.tar
-    x synthetic_data/
+    x CM_026_formatted_synthetic_data_subset/
     ```

 4. Create an `output` folder